 "I doubt not of our immortality," said Goethe, in his old age-"for nature cannot dispense with our continued activity."
-Only two convictions did he always have and express: the one was that there is a conscious God who in what concerns the history and education of humanity has a will and a purpose; and the second was, that there is an individual immortality.
+Only two convictions did he always have and express: the one was that there is a conscious God who in what concerns the history and education of humanity has a will and a purpose; and the second was, that there is an pose; and the second was, that there is an individual immortality.
 Schiller and Lessing held the same high convictions; were no churchmen; were hostile to ecclesiastical fashions and robes; for them, the great truths of God and immortality were all-sufficient.
 In the highest sense they were religious men.
-"What is my religion do you ask?" writes Schiller: "truly not one of all those you have named."
+"What is my religion do you ask?" writes Schiller: "Irnly not one of all sufficient.
+In the highest sense they were religious men.
+"What is my religiou do you ask?" writes Schiller: "truly not one of all those you have named."
 "And why not?"
 "Why not?
-Because of religion!"
+"Because of religion!"

-"You speak to me of love to God," says a mbter.
-"There you address me in an undoubter. known language.
+"You speak to me of love to God," says a doubter.
+"There you address me in an unknown language.
 I know not what it is.
 I cannot feel it.
 As well might you tell me to love Buddha or Jupiter."

-To which the adequate reply is simply this: In conforming to the highest laws of your nature, in practicing the noblest, most enlightened morality, you love God, and your love shapes itself into obedience, the best proof of love.
-In cherishing and putting into action all generous emotions-in loving your neighbor-in flinging aside, with a thousand noble disdains, every temptation to meanness, fraud, uncharitableness, revenge, injustice, treachery, you are evineing practically a love to God-a love which will grow, and germinate, and bear fruit, and flood your whole soul some day with the serene, transporting sense of reciprocated love.
+To which the adequate seply is simply this: In conforming to the highest laws of your nature, in practicing the poblest, most enlightened morality, you love God, and your love shapes itself into obedience, the best proof of love.
+In cherishing and putting into action all generous emotions-in loving your neighbor-in flinging aside, with a thousand noble disdains, every temptation to meanness, fraud, uncharitableness, revenge, injustice, treachery, you are evincing practically a love to God-a love which will grow, and germinate, and bear fruit, and flood your whole soul some day with the serene, transporting sense of reciprocated love.

 It is no vague, chimerical sentiment, this love to God.
+It is the most practical of all prayed self will for the voice of conscience.

+It is no vague, chimerical sentiment, this love to God.
 It is the most practical of all guides to a noble, a successful life.
 Give God your heart, and the divine benignity will reveal itself to you.
-Seek patiently, carnestly, wisely, and abounding proofs of immortality will be yours.
+Seek patiently, earnestly, wisely, and abounding proofs of immortality will be yours.
 The secret of the Lord is with those who do his will.
-To do his will is to do thy duty to thyself, and to all men, faithfully here on earth, and not to confound a miserable impulse of a deprayed self-will for the voice of conscience.
+To

 If we love one another, God dwelleth in us.
-If any man will do his will in the activities of an honest life, in avoiding evil, and pursuing the good, the pure, the eternally right and just, he shall know of the doctrine of salvation, not only for this life but for eternity.
+If any man will do his will in the ac-tivities of an honest life, in avoiding evil, and pursuing the good, the pure, the eternally right and just, he shall know of the doctrine of salvation, not only for this life but for eternity.

 RECITATIONS.
-I worship thee, sweet Will of God, And all thy ways adore; And every day I live, I long To love thee more and more.
+I worship thee, sweet Will of God, And all thy ways adore; And every day I live, I long

-He always wins who sides with God, To him no chance is lost; God's will is sweetest to him when It triumphs at his cost.
+To love thee more and more.
+He always wins who sides with God, To him no chance is lost; God's will is sweetest to him when

+It triumphs at his cost.

 Ill that God blesses is good,

-And unblest good is ill; And all is right that seems most wrong, If it be his dear will,
+And unblest good is fil; And all is right that seems most wrong; If it be his dear will,

 Soul, whom the Lord has glorified.
 Is not all glory thine?
 What to thy fulness is denied, Of thine the light divine?
-Some joy of thme own seeking win, To thine own strength repair; Breathe, breathe the awful life within,

-Feel all the glory there,-
+Some joy of thine own seeking win.
+To thine own strength repair; Breathe, breathe the awful life within, Feel all the glory there,-

-The rapture, mighty, measureless,

-In each eternal thing,-

-The mingling with Aimightiness,

-The dwelling by life's Spring!

-Thus sweetly live, thus greatly watch;

-Soul! be but inly bright,
+The rapture, mighty, measureless, In each eternal thing,- The mingling with Almightiness, The dwelling by life's Spring!
+Thus sweetly live, thus greatly watch ;-Soul! be but inly bright,